You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Living Compassion Through Zen Wisdom

-Compassion, Delusion, Realization, Pain
+Compassion, Delusion, Realization

 Dec 15 1970